NicolasCarrascoHelfer/ContadorGrupos/README.md

 ### Instalation

-After creating the database and migrating it, run the program by executing:
+After configuring the PostgreSQL credentials in config/database.yml, creating the database and migrating it, run the program by executing:

 ```
 $ rails s